Constant-Factor Improvements in Quantum Algorithms for Linear Differential Equations: Introduction

 Note that for purposes of expedition, compared to the main results in Theorem \ref{thm:amplified_prep} and \ref{thm:error}, here we have simplified our results to the case where the block encoding and state preparation are error free, as this makes the query formulas simpler to state.
 In order to state the aforementioned result, choices were made to distribute sources of error for analytical convenience, sacrificing some tightness for the purpose of clarity.
 The analysis within this manuscript presents the full technical details of how all errors contribute.
 For full accounting of errors required for detailed costing of an application, please refer to Section \ref{sec:lchs_implementation}.

 Equipped with the above constant-factor expressions for the cost of LCHS, we benchmark this implementation against the randomization linear solver (RLS) approach developed in \cite{jennings2024cost}.
-We find that the LCHS method yields approximately a 110x reduction in block-encoding query complexity for the same task (see Fig. \ref{fig:cost_plot}).
-This suggests that LCHS may offer a more viable route toward practical quantum differential equation solvers.
+We find that the LCHS method yields approximately a 100-200x reduction in block-encoding query complexity for the same task (see Fig. \ref{fig:cost_plot}).
+Additionally, numerical studies indicate that for fixed $\epsilon$ this advantage may grow like $O(\log(\alpha T))$ in certain parameter regimes (see Fig. \ref{fig:ratio_plot}), further suggesting that LCHS may yield more practical quantum differential equation solvers.
 We also compare the costs of the two methods as a function of the relative costs of initial state preparation and $A$-matrix block encoding.
-We find, for example, that when the initial state preparation is ten times more costly than the $A$-matrix block encoding, then LCHS speedup factor increases to over 1000.
+We find, for example, that when the initial state preparation is ten times more costly than the $A$-matrix block encoding, then LCHS speedup factor increases to over 1000 (see Fig. \ref{fig:speedup_plot}).

+Additionally, at the end of Appendix \ref{app:polynomial_degree_bound}, we provide a slightly tighter version of $C_{\mathrm{FPOAA}}(\Delta,\epsilon_{\mathrm{AA}})$ than that stated above in terms of non-elementary functions, stemming from a constant factor bound on the degree of a polynomial that approximates the function $\sign(x)$, which may be of more general interest.
+Note that for simplicity we do not use this form in the numerical analysis, and doing so would not significantly affect the results, as each ODE solver produces an output that must be amplified.
+Bounds of a similar nature involving a different approximation construction can also be found in Refs. \cite{wan2022randomized, berntson2025complementary}.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:preliminaries} reviews key background material and notation.
 In Section~\ref{sec:lchs_integral}, we analyze the discretization and truncation approximations in the LCHS formulation.
 Section~\ref{sec:lchs_implementation} presents the quantum implementation of the LCHS operator and derives performance guarantees.
 In Section~\ref{sec:numerics}, we provide a numerical comparison of LCHS to previous methods.
 Finally, Section~\ref{sec:discussion_and_outlook} discusses implications of our findings and future research directions.